 For some time now the Institute publishes texts, essays, handbooks and manuals that aim to contribute to the awareness of issues relevant to International Humanitarian Law and its different aspects, Refugee Law and Migration Law.

 The Sanremo Manual on International Law applicable to Armed Conflict at Sea, which was compiled between 1988 and 1994, still remains the most consulted manual at Naval Military Academies all over the world and an essential work of reference on a global scale.

 The Manual on the Law of Non-International Armed Conflict which was published in March 2006, reflects the developments registered by humanitarian rules at a time where conflicts too often differ from classical warfare between States bound by the Hague Conventions and the Geneva Protocols.
 It has been now discussing the publication of an updated version.

 The Sanremo Handbook on the Rules of Engagement (RoE), published in November 2009, represents the only work of this type which sets out to explain in a practical way the complex procedures and methodology governing the development and implementation of Rules of Engagement.
 It has been translated into the 6 official languages of the United Nations as well as Bosnian, Hungarian and Thai.

 More recently the Institute supported the drafting of the UNESCO Manual on the Protection of Cultural Property.
 The Manual, compiled by a team of internationally-renowned experts, serves as a practical guide to the implementation by military forces of the rules governing the protection of cultural property in the event of armed conflict.
 It combines a military-focused account of the international legal obligations of states and individuals with suggestions as to best practice at the different levels of command during the conducting of military operations by land, sea or air.

-Since 1998 the Institute has continued to produce a series of publications dedicated to the proceedings of its Round Tables on IHL and seminars.
+Since 1998 the Institute has continued to produce a series of publications dedicated to the proceedings of the Round Table on current issues of international humanitarian law.